 ManTech recently sponsored a workshop entitled, “Big Security for Small Business” for the in Chantilly, Virginia.
-As a mentor company in the MPP, ManTech partners with and provides guidance to small companies that seek to expand their work within the defense industry.
+As a mentor company in the MPP, ManTech partners with and provides guidance to small companies that seek to expand their work within the government contracting industry.

 Kevin Phillips, ManTech’s president and CEO, opened the workshop with inspiring words about the importance of procuring security and talent at speed: